 Prostate Cancer - Detection & Diagnosis

-The medical community is deeply split on the benefit of the PSA test.
-Even though the PSA test is often billed as a simple blood test that can detect cancer early and save men's lives, there is little unquestionable evidence that the PSA test really does save lives.
-Opponents of the test further argue that without a clear-cut benefit, screening isn't worth the risk because treatment carries a risk of serious side effects, such as impotence and incontinence.
+The thinking in the medical community on the benefit of the PSA test has evolved.
+Even though the PSA test is often billed as a simple blood test that can detect cancer early and save men's lives, there is mixed evidence that the PSA test really does save lives.
+Opponents of the test argue that without a clear-cut benefit, screening isn't worth the risk because treatment carries a risk of serious side effects, such as impotence and incontinence.

 What do the various medical organizations currently recommend regarding the PSA screening test?

-- Begin testing men at the age of 45 if they are at high risk, such as African Americans and men who have a first-degree relative (father, brother, or son) diagnosed with prostate cancer at an early age (younger than age 65).
+- at age 45, if the man has a high risk of prostate cancer.
+This includes African-Americans and men who have a first-degree relative (father, brother, or son) diagnosed with prostate cancer at an early age (younger than age 65).

-With medical organizations in disagreement about PSA screening, what should all men know about the current state of PSA testing and what issues should they discuss with their doctor?
+What should all men know about the current state of PSA testing?
+What issues should they discuss with their doctor?

-- The PSA screen is imprecise because both benign and malignant tissue can cause elevations of PSA in the blood.
-In addition, certain medical conditions, such as prostatitis, urinary tract infections, and prostate enlargement, can also elevate PSA levels.
+- The PSA screen is inexact because both benign (non-cancerous) and malignant (cancerous) tissue can cause PSA levels to rise.
+In addition, certain medical conditions, such as prostatitis, urinary tract infections, and prostate enlargement, can also raise PSA levels.
 On the other hand, certain drugs can interfere with PSA testing and lower reported PSA levels.

-- Although a screening test may detect cancer, most cancers are slow growing and may never threaten the life of patients.
+- Although a screening test may detect cancer, most cancers are slow-growing and may never threaten the life of a patient.
 Older patients may very well end up dying of another cause before the cancer caused any symptoms.
-Men in their 40s, on the other hand, who have long lives ahead of them, and during which the cancer could grow and cause them to die, may opt for regular PSA screening.
+Men in their 40s, on the other hand – who have long lives ahead of them, during which the cancer could grow and cause them to die – may decide to have regular PSA screening.

 The bottom line